buzzqw/TUS/OBSS/markdown-separati/en/07-traits.md

 Since the purpose of a Patron is to make their Traits dominant over others, having high-level and powerful people who are so akin to them will be useful in the judgment of the 100 years.
 Use the Traits and the bond that the Patron will establish with you to your advantage.

-To identify the most similar Patron, the one' \*\*s that will give you power, check your Trait with the highest value on the Table Patron - Trait Connection (page ) and identify the Patron that most characterizes that Trait; if the Trait is shared among multiple Patrons, check the other Traits and choose the Patron based on similarity.
+To identify the most similar Patron, the one who will give you power, check your highest-valued Trait on the Table Patron - Trait Connection (page ) and identify the Patron who best represents that Trait; if the Trait is shared among multiple Patrons, check the other Traits and choose the Patron based on similarity.
 Then check in Cosmology (page ) the powers granted by the Patron.
 It is advisable to do this check each time a Trait value increases.

-One is a Devotee with at least 2 Traits and a Follower with at least 1 Trait in common with the Patron.
+One is a Devotee with at least 2 Traits in common with the Patron and a Follower with at least 1 Trait in common with the Patron.
 One cannot be simultaneously a Follower or Devotee of multiple Patrons.

-The Narrator is free to insert new Traits at their pleasure or requested by the players; it is suggested to attribute these new Traits to the Patrons as well.
+The Game Master is free to insert new Traits at their pleasure or requested by the players; it is suggested to attribute these new Traits to the Patrons as well.

 **Traits List**